-NOTE: This motherboard utilizes a jumperless" configuration, which means that all settings can be made through the onboard BIOS utility.
+This motherboard utilizes a "jumperless" configuration which means that all settings can be made through the onboard BIOS utility.

-Clear Real Time Clock RAM (CLRTC)
+Real Time Clock (RTC) RAM (RTCLR)

 The CMOS RAM is powered by the onboard button cell battery.
-To clear time clock data: (1) Turn off your computer and unplug your AC power, (2) Short the two points labeled "CLRTC", (3) Turn on your computer, (4) Hold down <Delete> during bootup and enter BIOS setup to reenter user preferences.
+To clear the RTC data: (1) Turn off your computer and unplug your AC power, (2) Short the two points (Labeled: CLRTC), (3) Turn on your computer, (4) Hold down <Delete> during bootup and enter BIOS setup to re-enter user preferences.